DataDog/documentation/content/en/continuous_integration/search/_index.md

 {{% site-region region="us,us3,us5,eu,ap1" %}}

 This feature is in private beta.
-To request access, fill out [this form][108].
+To request access, please fill out [this form][108].
 {{% /site-region %}}
 {{% site-region region="gov" %}}

 AI-generated log summaries are not available for the {{< region-param key="dd_site_name" >}} site.
 {{% /site-region %}}

 Pipeline Visibility provides AI-generated explanations for pipeline errors based on your CI job logs.
+These explanations can be found under the _Failed Jobs_ tab of each pipeline execution.
 You can use these summaries to quickly determine whether an error in CI is associated with developer-written code or the CI pipeline itself, as well as troubleshoot execution failures more quickly.

 [101]: https://app.datadoghq.com/ci/pipelines
 [103]: /continuous_integration/pipelines/github/#enable-log-collection